dmuth/procedural-webserver/README.md

 - NumLinksMax: Max number of links listed on each generated page. (links bring up more procedurally generated content)
 - NumImagesMin: Min number of images. (actual number of created images is somewhere between min and max)
 - NumImagesMax: Max number of images listed on each generated page. (they're not really images)
 - Seed: Our base seed.
 If not specified, a default is used.
-If specified, this change s the content of all pages.
+If specified, this changes the content of all pages.
 If you understand how Minecraft world seeds work, this is the same concept.

-Once the server is running, do `curl localhost` to bring up the main page and go from there.

 ### Query parameters